WalterBright/documents/bitfields.md

 ["a", "_b_c_d_bf", "b", "b_min", "b_max", "c", "c_min", "c_max", "d", "d_min", "d_max"]
 ```

 There isn't a specific trait for "is this a bitfield".
+However, a bitfield can be detected
+by taking the address of it being a compile time error.

 #### .max and .min